mydexchain/mydexchain/README.md

 ### Mydexchain Node Offline Sync (Fastest Way)
 To catchup block syncs we publish blocks in zipped format.
 You can download block archives and catchup quickly.
-This way is usefull for clean node deployements and low network bandwith problems.
+This way is usefull for clean node deployements .

+[`Quick sync is only possible on initial setup.
+Do not use this way for current nodes.`]

 Steps:
  - Start the node to trigger initial Database Schemas.